Leges regiae: Function of the lex regia in Roman society

 Not only were the laws of the king an instrument of his power, they also answered the need of a society that was made up by different tribes to have certain law, a ius certum as is stated by Pomponius.

 Moreover, at that time the king played the role of supreme judge and guarantor of the pax deorum, the peace between the community and the gods.
 This aim was to be achieved by the juridical instrument of the lex regia, the sacral role of the king being in fact that of a supreme judge.

 The lex regia performed the function of composing controversies when the mores could not solve them.
 Moreover, it bestowed the king a way of solving religious and military issues, either directly or by means of some ausiliary as the magister populi of the Tarquinian times.

 While on one hand the leges regiae created a new law different from the mores on the other hand they transformed some of them into laws.

-It is believed that in the early times of the republic they were used as a mnemonic tool and a framework by the decemviri in the drafting of the XII Tables.
-Besides they acted as an intermediary stage between the mores and the XII Tables, answering the requirements of a society that was no longer satisfied with the revelations of the Pontifex Maximus.
+It is believed that in the early times of the republic they were used as a mnemonic tool and a framework by the decemviri in the drafting of the Twelve Tables.
+Besides they acted as an intermediary stage between the mores and the Twelve Tables, answering the requirements of a society that was no longer satisfied with the revelations of the Pontifex Maximus.